nvanbenschoten/motion/README.md

 An Android library allowing images to exhibit a parallax effect.
-By replacing static pictures and backgrounds with a fluid images that reacts to screen tilt and orientation, Android applications can add a perceived depth and layering to their content.
+By replacing static pictures and backgrounds with a fluid images that reacts to screen tilt and orientation, Android applications can add a perceived depth, layering, and context to their content.
 Motion works great for both full screen background images and smaller sized pictures to give users a whole new perspective on how they interact with their phone.
 This project was inspired in part by iOS 7's new parallax effect.